david-rc-dayton/collision-check/README.md

-To run the program, double click the `collision-check-XXX-standalone.jar` (if your operating system's file manager is configured to launch Java programs), or by entering the following in the command line (replacing `XXX` with the version number):
+To run the program, double click the `collision-check-XXX-standalone.jar` (if your operating system's file manager is configured to launch Java programs), or enter the following in your terminal (replacing `XXX` with the version number):

     java -jar collision-check-XXX-standalone.jar